ParmeetSinghGhai/PSG-Password-Manager/README.md

 # PSGDriveSync Application
 This application allows users to
-a) create secure passwords upto 2000 characters long for one time use
+- create secure passwords upto 2000 characters long for one time us.
-b) create secure passwords upto 2000 characters long and have them added to local files called 'vaults' which are themselves encrypted with AES-256 encryption standard using a master password.
+- create secure passwords upto 2000 characters long and have them added to local files called 'vaults' which are themselves encrypted with AES-256 encryption standard using a master password.

 ## Prerequisite
 - Currently the application is only supported on Windows Operation System.